 The Best Time of Year to Visit the Algarve, Portugal

-Our week in Portugal’s Algarve was in April.
+Our week in Portugal’s Algarve was in April, which is slightly off-season.
 While we had pleasant weather, it wasn’t hot.
 I would recommend visiting the Algarve in the summer months to make sure you get the best use of Southern Portugal’s sandy, family-friendly beaches.

 I’d recommend June to August as the best months to visit the Algarve and enjoy the warm weather.